Umbilical Cord Compression: the effects

 - Intrauterine growth restriction: If the umbilical cord has been compressed for a long period of time, this can prevent the baby from getting enough nutrition to grow at a normal rate.

 The treatment of umbilical cord compression depends upon the underlying cause of the compression, the health of the baby and the likelihood of the baby’s condition deteriorating.
-Management options include:
+Some ways doctors may attempt to relieve pressure on the umbilical cord include:

 - Amnioinfusion: If the level of amniotic fluid is low then saline solution can be introduced into the mother’s uterus to relieve the pressure that can lead to umbilical cord compression.